tfpk/macrokata/README.md

 difficulty, and depend on previous kata.

 This set of exercises is written for people who have already spent some time programming in Rust.
-Before completing this, work through a rust tutorial and build some small programs yourself.
+Before completing this, work through a Rust tutorial and build some small programs yourself.

 ## Getting Started